JonLysons/JonLysons/README.md

 ### About me

-An accomplished content editor and writer, I have proven experience gained across leading consumer and trade publications, in both print and digital.
-I am skilled at managing content production from raw copy through to the finished product, and confident at editing a wide variety of content to a high standard.
-In addition, I am also adept at creating attractive page layouts and websites.
+An accomplished production editor, copyeditor and writer, with considerable experience gained across leading consumer and trade publications for both print and digital.
+I possess an excellent standard of English, having written and edited a wide range of content to a high standard.
+Alongside a solid foundation in media law, I am skilled at managing the workflow from raw copy through to the finished product and adept at creating attractive page layouts and websites.

 ### Core Skills